apache/kafka/clients/src/main/resources/common/message/README.md

 Nullable Fields
 ---------------
 Booleans, ints, and floats can never be null.
-However, fields that are strings, bytes, or arrays may optionally be "nullable."
-When a field is "nullable," that simply means that we are prepared to serialize and deserialize null entries for that field.
+However, fields that are strings, bytes, records, or arrays may optionally be "nullable".
+When a field is "nullable", that simply means that we are prepared to serialize and deserialize null entries for that field.

 If you want to declare a field as nullable, you set "nullableVersions" for that field.
-Nullability is implemented as a version range in order to accomodate a very common pattern in Kafka where a field that was originally not nullable becomes nullable in a later version.
+Nullability is implemented as a version range in order to accommodate a very common pattern in Kafka where a field that was originally not nullable becomes nullable in a later version.